XEITE-AM: XEITE-AM

 On January 2, 2002, Imagen dropped the classical music format for sports, as "Estadio W 830" (a format now found on XEX-AM) and changed the callsign to XEITE-AM.
 The change resulted in protests from the station's dedicated listeners; some Mexican cultural figures, including Elena Poniatowska, José Luis Cuevas, Vicente Quirarte and Víctor Hugo Rascón, formed the "National XELA Rescue Committee" (or CONAREXELA) on July 10 of that year.
 The group sought for the Instituto Mexicano de la Radio to take over the station, but IMER refused, saying it would incorporate that format into its own XHIMER-FM 94.5.

 In 2004, the station was sold to Grupo Radio Capital (now known as Capital Media).
 The Radio Capital format included news and sports programming as well as contemporary music.

 At 7 p.m. on February 14, 2019, Radio Capital in Mexico City ceased operations to make way for the relocation of the Quiéreme romantic format from Grupo Siete from 1440 XEEST-AM, which shares transmission facilities with XEITE.

 In December 2019, the station switched to Christian programming under the name "Ondas de Paz".
 On February 14, 2020, Ondas de Paz moved back to 1440 and Capital resumed programming the 830 frequency.

 On March 1, 2021, the religious format Radio Omega entered, after the discarded alliance with Grupo Radio Centro.
 On August 1, 2024, Radio Omega left the frequency for more than three years, after which Capital Media took over the frequency.

 On August 5, the format was switched to Adult Hits under the "Lokura Rock" name, simulcasting the format of XHCH-FM/Toluca.
 On November 22, Lokura Rock was replaced by Christian format "La Voz".
-The change was reversed in June 7, 2025.
+The change was reversed on June 7, 2025.